PavanRangani/docs/docs/prd/tasks/browse-group-task.md

 ### UX Rule
 - Its same as [Browse Open Task](./browse-my-tasks.md#browse-open-tasks) page.
 - Some of the differences are
     - Here there is a difference in showing subtask compared to My task page.
-My task page shows subtasks of only login users while this page shows subtasks of selected Group.
+My task page shows subtasks of only login users while this page shows open subtasks of selected Group.
+Done sub-tasks are not shown in the Open tab.
     - Another difference is in showing due date for Multistep task.
 My task page due date according login users's subtasks.
 While this page shows due date of parent task.
 - Table header shows title name like `{selected group name} Open Task`.
 For e.g. `Client Services Team Open Tasks`

 ### UI Rule